herawenn/code-companion/README.md

         - "Explain the purpose of the `Proxy` object in JavaScript."
         - "Delete the `old_styles/` folder."
     - Use the "Capture Screenshot & Console Logs" button (camera icon) to provide more context to the AI if you're facing UI issues or runtime errors.
-6. **Manage Files:**
+6. **Manage Files & Edit Code:**
-    - Use the File Explorer to browse files, open them in the editor, or perform manual operations (add, rename, delete).
+    - Use the File Explorer to browse files or perform manual operations (add, rename, delete).
-7. **View Code:** Selected files open in the Editor panel with syntax highlighting.
+    - Select a file to open it in the Editor panel.
+It will display with syntax highlighting (view mode).
+    - To edit, click the "Edit" icon (pencil) in the sub-header of the editor.
+The view will change to a text area.
+    - Make your changes and click the "Save" icon (floppy disk) to persist them.
+The view will revert to syntax highlighting.
+    - Changes are also auto-saved if you switch tabs or close an edited tab.
-8. **Preview:** If you're working with HTML, it will render in the Preview panel.
+7. **Preview:** If you're working with HTML, it will render in the Preview panel.
 Other text files will show their content.
 Toggle the Preview panel using the eye icon in the top bar.
-9. **Check Console:** Monitor AI operations, application logs, and errors in the Console panel at the bottom of the editor section.
+8. **Check Console:** Monitor AI operations, application logs, and errors in the Console panel at the bottom of the editor section.
 Use "Fix with AI" for errors.
-10. **Restore Checkpoints:** If AI operations don't go as planned, use the "Restore checkpoint" button that appears below AI messages that involved file changes.
+9. **Restore Checkpoints:** If AI operations don't go as planned, use the "Restore checkpoint" button that appears below AI messages that involved file changes.

 ---